bigspider/LedgerHQ.github.io/_posts/2021-01-07-ethereum-plugins.md

 - Preparing some buffers to display an approval UI to the user
 - etc.

-Hence, a plugin is often a [single file](https://github.com/LedgerHQ/app-ethereum/blob/eth2_deposit/src_plugins/compound/compound_plugin.c)!
+Hence, a plugin is often really easy to write!

 ## 🦄 Build your own Ethereum plugin

 To implement a plugin for your smart contract, you can start by forking [plugin-boilerplate](https://github.com/app-plugin-boilerplate).
-A documentation of all the hooks and their role is available [there](https://github.com/LedgerHQ/app-ethereum/blob/eth2_deposit/doc/ethapp_plugins.asc), and you can also get inspiration from the plugins already available on [github](https://github.com/LedgerHQ/).
+A documentation of all the hooks and their role is available [there](https://github.com/LedgerHQ/app-ethereum/blob/master/doc/ethapp_plugins.asc), and you can also get inspiration from the [ParaSwap plugin](https://github.com/LedgerHQ/app-plugin-paraswap).

-Having a Ledger device to test your code is not even necessary thanks to [speculos](https://blog.ledger.com/speculos/), the ledger emulator.
+Quick code iteration can be done via our device emulator, [speculos](https://blog.ledger.com/speculos/)!
-If you're new to the Ledger development community, you can also find the basics of the BOLOS platform on [readthedocs](https://ledger.readthedocs.io/en/latest/userspace/getting_started.html).
+If you're new to the Ledger development community, you can also find the basics of the BOLOS platform on [readthedocs](https://developers.ledger.com/).
 You can also reach to us on our developper Slack by requesting access to it [here](https://support.ledger.com/hc/en-us/requests/new)

 ## Conclusion